top of page

 Thank you to our donors

 The CDRF would like to thank all the citizen scientists who’ve contributed to the Covid Symptom Study.
-By regularly recording your symptoms, you are providing valuable data for our researchers.
+By regularly recording your symptoms, you provided valuable data for our researchers.
 Please continue to report your health daily, even if you are well, and share the app with friends and family.

 Keep up to date with the latest research from the project and the UK Covid data.